laxa1986/gulp-angular-embed-templates/README.md

 Type: `Number`
 Default value: Null

-define the max size limit in bytes for the template be embeded
+define the max size limit in bytes for the template be embeded.
+Ignore templates which size exceed this limit

 ## License
 This module is released under the MIT license.